pl464/grammar_ML_project/README.md

 ## Files
 The two notebooks contain the code I used for the data prep and model training.
 References can be found in `Model_Training.ipynb`.
-The `Vantage_Labs_Project_Files` folder contains the data. `their_there_theyre_train.csv` etc. contains all the matches of "their/there/theyre" from the GloWbE corpus, while `train.csv` etc. contain the actual files used for training/evaluation.
+The `project_files` folder contains the data. `their_there_theyre_train.csv` etc. contains all the matches of "their/there/theyre" from the GloWbE corpus, while `train.csv` etc. contain the actual files used for training/evaluation.

 ## Data
 All the examples come from the first half of the US portion of the GloWbE (Global Web-based English) corpus https://www.english-corpora.org/glowbe/, which I have used in my research work; I make the simplifying assumption that all sentences are grammatical.
 I extracted single sentences containing a single use of "their/there/they're", ultimately sampling 10k examples for each word (total of 30k examples).
 The labels were assigned at this point (0, 1, and 2 for "their", "there", and "they're", respectively).